damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] New team member: Register on 1Password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
 and then ping @rspeicher to confirm your account.
 * [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
 * [ ] New team member: Create GitLab.com account and leave a comment in this issue with the handle.
+(To clarify, this is **not** the same as your account and username on dev.gitlab.org which you already have if you can see this issue).
 * [ ] Robert/Jacob/COO: Invite team members' GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer
 * [ ] New team member: Use the "reset your password" email of BambooHR to set a password and access your profile.
 * [ ] New team member: Add your Address, Phone number, private email and emergency contact to your BambooHR profile page.